KaixuanZ/STSIM-compression-public/README.md

 If you want to reproduce the results in the paper, you can run `./train_global.sh`.
 The script trains STSIM on the dataset with 5-fold cross validation.

 Scripts `./test_global.sh` shows the test results of the metrics with highest performance on evaluation set.
-The results should be close to the numbers in Table VI in the [paper]().
+The results should be close to the numbers in Table VI in the [[Paper]](https://ieeexplore.ieee.org/abstract/document/10438389).

 Remember to change the variable `dataset_dir` in the correspondent configuration files.